Pavel-Hrdina/Zettlkasten/Journal/2023-Dec-04 - Daily Stoic Reflection.md

 ## Morning and Evening

 > [!quote] Epicious
-> _"Every day and night keep thoughts like these at hand - write them, read them aloud, talk your yourself and others about them"_
+> _"Every day and night keep thoughts like these at hand - write them, read them aloud, talk to yourself and others about them"_

 ### Morning